Do you know anyone in your community who lives alone and might welcome a new connection?

 Particularly now with potentially icy roads and colder temperatures, older adults may tend to stay at home and not venture outside.
 While this can certainly be a safe choice, one of the biggest challenges they may face is feeling isolated and lonely.

-A lot of community organizations, such as Area Agencies on Aging, have what are called "friendly visitor" programs in which neighbors and friends are encouraged to spend a little time with older adults who live alone.
+A lot of community organizations such as Area Agencies on Aging have what are called “friendly visitor” programs where neighbors and friends are encouraged to spend a little time with older adults who live alone.
 It can be a very rewarding experience.
-Even light socializing, such as a phone call or a brief in-home conversation, can help alleviate depression and loneliness.
+Even light socializing including a phone call or a brief in-home conversation can help alleviate depression and loneliness.
 Sometimes the greatest gift of all can simply be the gift of spending time.

 Older people benefit in many ways from relationships they form with new friends.
 A strong social support network can reduce stress, foster independence and increase feelings of self-worth.
 All of that can add up to a longer — and happier — life.